-DIR-605L ADVANCED MAINTENANCE INTERNET CONNECTION Use this section to configure your Internet Connection type.
-There are several connection types to choose from: Static IP, DHCP, PPPoE, PPTP, and L2TP, If you are unsure of your connection method, please contact ernet, be sure to computers arental Control Save Settings | Don't Save Settings .ogout INTERNET CONNECTION TYPE Choose the mode to be used by the router to connect to the Internet Mv Internet Connection is : Dynamic IP (DHCP) ntered on this page a DYNAMIC IP (DHCP) INTERNET CONNECTION TYPE Use this Internet connection type if your Internet Service Provider (ISP) with IP Address information and/or a username and password.
-Host Name: DIR-501 MAC Address : 00 - 00 - 00 - 00 - 00 - 00 (optional) Copy Your PC's MAC Address Secondary DNS Server: 0000 MTU: 1500 bytes MTU default 1500 Save Settings Don't Save Settings
+Product Page : DIR-300 Firmware Version : 2.0 D-Link DIR-300 SETUE ADVANCED MAINTENANCE STATUS HELP teloful Hints. ternet Setur INTERNET CONNECTION Vireless Setup Use this section to configure your Internet Connection method.
+There are several connection nfiguring th methods to choose from: Static IP, DHCP, PPPoE, PPTP, L2TP, Russian PPTP(Dual Access) and LAN Setup Russian PPPoE(Dual Access).
+If you are unsure of your connection method, please contact your et he sure to Time and Date Internet Service Provider.
+Parental Control Note: If using the PPPoE option, you will need to remove or disable any PPPoE client software on your computers.
+Save Settings Don't Save Settings ACCESS POINT MODE Use this to disable NAT on the router and turn it into an Access Point eck any settings you Enable Access Point Mode ered on this pa INTERNET CONNECTION TYPE Choose the mode to be used by the router to connect to the Internet.
+My Internet Connection is : Dynamic IP (DHCP) DYNAMIC IP (DHCP) INTERNET CONNECTION TYPE Use this Internet connection type if your Internet Service Provider (ISP) didn't provide you with IP Address information and/or a username and password.
+Host Name : DIR-300 (optional MAC Address Primary DNS Address Secondary DNS Address : (optional) MTU: 1500 Save Settings Don't Save Settings WIRELESS